MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-AzureKeyVault-credential.md

 > [!NOTE]
 > This section requires specific permissions such as system admin of the organization otherwise only your own desktop flow connections will be updated.

-### Create a cloud flow using EventGrid trigger
+### Create a cloud flow using Event Grid trigger

 When you edit secrets in your Azure Key Vault, you want to ensure that the credentials and connections using these secrets are always up to date to avoid breaking your automations.
-In Power Automate, you need to create a cloud flow that will update the credentials when secrets are changed in Azure Key Vault.
+In Power Automate, you need to create a cloud flow that updates the credentials when secrets are changed in Azure Key Vault.

 This cloud flow contains one trigger and one action: